randell/Project-Euler/README.md

 Project Euler solutions

 This is my attempt to finish all of the problems in projecteuler.net just to keep myself sharp.

 Each problem may have multiple solutions, starting with the most obvious solutions that I can think of, with file names ending in -a.
 Each letter thereafter is an improvement of the previous solution whenever I have the time to look back at the problem.

+All code here have been tested to work on Python 2.x.